 Why it happens

 Alcohol has a strong smell to it - taking a whiff of any cocktail can take you back a step.
 When you're drinking stiff cocktails and spirits at a gathering, you'll notice that darker liquors have an extra potent smell to them, which often sits on your breath well after you take your last sip.
 Since the most common time to drink alcohol is generally at night, many people tend to hit the hay after a few drinks.
-This causes bad breath because the odor is just sitting in your mouth for hours.
+This causes bad breath because the odor and alcohol are just sitting in your mouth for hours, wreaking havoc.

 While sleeping, many people experience dry mouth, which makes any alcohol breath even worse.
 Plus, since alcohol dries out your system, you wake up in the morning with a dry, sticky mouth that isn't so pleasant.

 Whiskey and scotch are probably the worst liquors for your breath because they are very potent.
 However, beer can be one of the biggest culprits because the carbonation can make you belch, letting out odorous gasses.
 Strong beers like India pale ales and whiskey barrel ambers are among the worst.